kapouer/upcache/README-lock.md

 Client authenticates using a Json Web Token (jwt) signed with a RSA asymmetric key.

-The payload of the jwt must have a "keys" array.
+The payload of the jwt must have a `grants` array.

 The application writes HTTP response headers so the proxy gets:

 - the RSA public key (only if the proxy requested it)
-- the list of locks the resource varies upon
+- the list of locks the resource varies upon.

 When a client requests a resource to the proxy: